Garner Marsh Ontario Land Tribunal (OLT) Dec 2024 update

-The landowner has withdrawn their current application to ‘move’ the Marsh and will very soon submit a new application to the HCA to ‘amend’ the Marsh.
-We will not know what exactly that means until the permit is requested.
+The landowner has withdrawn their 2021 application to ‘move’ the Marsh and on Nov 6, 2024 submitted a new application to the HCA to ‘amend’ the Marsh.
+SOSH has filed an FOI to see the permit request and supporting documents.
 Stay tuned.

 • Participant request / statement form is HERE